How Does a Shower Work?

 - Aerating: water mixes with air, creating wider coverage with a more mist-like spray

-Are you after shower repairs, a new showerhead installation or any other bathroom plumbing services?
-Call the customer service team at Metropolitan Plumbing and we’ll have a licensed and experienced plumber on the road with our same day service promise!
+Are you looking for shower drain pipe repairs, a new mixer shower head installation, or any other bathroom plumbing services?
+Contact the customer service team at Metropolitan Plumbing, and we’ll dispatch a licensed and experienced plumber to your location, backed by our same-day service promise.